jacobmoroni/ubuntu_hacks/README.md

 sudo rm -rf pip*
 pip3 install --upgrade pip setuptools wheel --user
 ```
+[here](https://askubuntu.com/questions/969463/python3-pip3-install-broken-on-ubuntu "askubuntu thread") is a link to the thread that I found

+I also deleted ~/.cache/pip because I was getting a warning about it and I think it fixed the problem

 do this for python2 if you managed to mess that one up too.
 then reboot computer here

+the you are good to start installing packages using pip --user